-Himalayas are just awesome and so are the experiences and enchanting views we get in this mighty mountain range.
+The Himalayas are just awesome and so are the experiences and enchanting views we get in this mighty mountain range.
 Truly blessed by nature’s bounty, there are innumerable places amidst the Himalayas to escape from the hullaballoos of urban madness.
-Lies in Himachal Pradesh, Sangla Valley is one such travel destination that will not disappoint you due to its extraordinary charm.
+Lies in Himachal Pradesh, Sangla Valley is one such travel destination that will not disappoint you due to its extraordinary charm and there are several places to visit.
 Heaven on earth definitely exits!

 Offering splendid views of the Himalayas, Sangla Valley undoubtedly has some amazing places to explore it.
-Here’re some adorable places in Sangla Valley that will force you to plan a trip to this paradise as soon as possible.
+Here’re some must-visit places in Sangla Valley that will force you to plan a trip to this paradise as soon as possible.

-- Chitkul Village – Nestled at an elevation of 3450 ft above sea level, Chitkul is the last inhabited village before the Indo-Tibetan border.
+Nestled at an elevation of 3450 ft above sea level, Chitkul is the last inhabited village before the Indo-Tibetan border.
 The village is adorned with typical Himalayan architecture made up of wood and slate/stone.
 Chitkul is situated on the right bank of River Baspa.

-- Kamru Fort – The magnificent Kamru Fort lies at an altitude of 2600 m above sea level.
-Surrounded with picturesque beauty of Himalayas, Kamru Fort in Sangla Valley is a 3-storey wooden uniquely constructed structure.
+The magnificent Kamru Fort lies at an altitude of 2600 m above sea level.
+Surrounded with the picturesque beauty of Himalayas, Kamru Fort in Sangla Valley is a 3-story wooden uniquely constructed structure.
 According to the locals, it is believed that the fort was built around the 15th-century hence of great heritage importance.

-- Tibetan Wood Carving Center – Positioned in the outskirts of Sangla Valley, Tibetan Wood Carving Center is a major attraction to see when in and around Sangla.
+Positioned in the outskirts of Sangla Valley, Tibetan Wood Carving Center is a major attraction to see when in and around Sangla.
 This center is located near Saffron Farms and a good place to purchase beautiful local handicrafts or souvenirs.

-- Rakcham – Rakcham, also pronounced as Rakshyam, is another heavenly beautiful place positioned in Sangla Valley.
+Rakcham, also pronounced as Rakshyam, is another heavenly beautiful place positioned in Sangla Valley.
 Located at an altitude of 3050 m above sea level, this awe-inspiring hamlet is beautiful at any time of the year.

-- Bering Nag Temple – Bering Nag Temple located in Sangla Valley is highly revered by the locals.
+Bering Nag Temple located in Sangla Valley is highly revered by the locals.
 This holy shrine is dedicated to Jagas (a form of Lord Shiva).
 Bering Nag Temple is located in the center of the village and visited with full faith.
 The temple is a good example of old architecture and made up of wood.

-- Batseri – How can we forget to mention this quaint Himalayan hamlet?
+How can we forget to mention this quaint Himalayan hamlet?
 Batseri is truly blessed by nature’s charisma.
 This mountain village is mainly visited for the scenic landscape sights and local handicrafts.

 How To Reach Sangla Valley?